PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 flattened order and argument equality before switching the two historical helpers.
 Keep validation sequential, commit and push coherent checkpoints, and do not create a pull request.

+## Explicit attention-recovery orchestration: completed state

+The characterized sequences now delegate to `passes/attention_recovery_orchestration.py`.
+A frozen `AttentionRecoveryContext` carries ModelIR, layout state, diagnostics, and the three lowerer-local mean-attention, gate-layout, and transpose-unary-fanout composite callbacks.
+The other fourteen targets are imported from their existing pass module owners; the orchestration module does not import the lowerer.

+The module declares seven stable preadd/mean/attention IDs and ten stable attention/gate/QDQ IDs.
+Both builders emit immutable invocations with the characterized positional and keyword arguments.
+The shared `passes/recovery_orchestration.py` primitive now owns immutable invocation execution and verifies the complete stable-ID sequence before running any callback.
+The preceding layout runner uses the same primitive, eliminating its duplicate execution/drift-check logic without changing its specifications.

+The historical lowerer helper names and every outer invocation remain in place.
+Each helper now has a two-line body that captures only the explicit attention context.
+Existing direct call-count architecture tests now add the stable phase multiplicity; this is intentionally a sequence count rather than set membership because pre-add appears in both the earlier layout prefix and the new preadd/mean/attention phase.

+Focused tests prove context construction, wrapper wiring, all seventeen IDs and argument contracts, instrumented execution order, zero-argument outer boundaries, lowerer-import isolation, and rejection of ID drift before the first callback.
+Three pre-existing quantized expected-builder tests were also corrected to import graph mutation helpers from their real owner, `core.model_ir_utils`, instead of relying on private lowerer re-exports that were already absent at checkpoint `9c210cf2`.

+Validation completed sequentially as follows:

+- both orchestration fixtures: `15 passed in 0.75s`;
+- central lowerer synthetic smoke: `32 passed in 0.59s`;
+- ordered architecture suite: `248 passed in 17.61s`;
+- three corrected quantized expected-builder fixtures: `29 passed in 0.59s`;
+- attention target-focused plus architecture suite: `433 passed in 17.39s`;
+- both orchestration fixtures, adjacent extracted pass contracts, and ordered architecture suite: `909 passed in 18.70s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.44s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly its two pre-existing Ruff findings.

+No real-model conversion or broad direct suite was added.
+This is a mechanical orchestration extraction: public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, pass order, invocation multiplicity, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, inventory the next adjacent recovery sequence rather than widening this checkpoint.
+The one-step safe-binary wrapper and the six-step quantized activation/binary sequence form a likely next nested boundary, but first freeze their exact shared invocation multiplicity and module-owner/callback routing.
+Keep validation sequential, commit and push coherent checkpoints, and do not create a pull request.